-6.3.11 Blowby Rate—See the general configuration of this system in Fig. .10.
+6.3.11 Blowby Rate—See the general configuration of this system in Fig. A5.10.
 The minimum internal volume of the blowby canister is 26.5 L. The inside diameter of the pipe connecting the breather outlet to the blowby canister is 32 mm.
 Incline the pipe downward to the canister.
 The hose connecting the blowby canister to the flow-rate measuring device is not specified but shall match closely to the inlet of the device.
 The flow-rate measurement device is not specified, but must be able to measure approximately 70 L/min.
 The J-TEC Associates, Inc. Model No. YF563A or YF563B,9 have been found to give satisfactory results under the conditions specified in this test method.

-6.4 Aeration Measurement System
+6.4 Aeration Measurement System:

 6.4.1 The aeration measurement system uses the density to calculate the percent entrained air volume within the engine oil at a given pressure and temperature.
 The system utilizes a coriolis based flow and density meter (FDM) that is capable of measuring density to less than 1 kg/m3.
 The aeration is calculated using the difference in density between an un-aerated oil sample (measured by Test Method D4052) and the density of the aerated oil during the test measured by the FDM.
 The aeration measurement system comprises a heated line, a pressure-control valve, the FDM, a variable-speed pump, and pressure transducers and thermocouples.
 Assemble the system with the indicated line lengths, fittings and components as shown in Annex A7.